coderSathesBala/100-days-of-code/README.md

 This is my space to keep track of my 100 days of code challenge!

+Day 44 #100DaysOfCode

+Continued learning about Redux thunk, I feel like I have an understanding of how actions, reducers, and stores work in Redux but I can't figure out how to connect to an API using thunk.

 Day 43 #100DaysOfCode

 Learned about data fetching and middleware.
 Looking forward to learning about redux-thunk, I do see a learning curve but it does seem interesting!